-This Report deals with technical arrangements for operating a radiotelephone circuit at a common radio frequency at both transmitting and receiving ends in answer to Question 19/1, which was transferred to Study Group 1.
-This arrangement may be helpful in solving the problem of the shortage of radio-frequency spectrum in band 7 (HF) for radiotelephone services.
+This Report deals with technical arrangements for operating a radiotelephone circuit at a common radio frequency at both transmitting and receiving ends and constitutes an answer to Question 23/3, which was transferred from Study Group 1.
+These arrangements may be helpful in solving the problem of the shortage of radio-frequency spectrum in band 7 (HF) for radiotelephone services.